Flag Fen: Construction

 Dendrochronological analysis (dating of the posts by studying tree rings) led to an estimated date for the various stages of construction of between 1365 and 967 BC.
-Some of the timbers, such as oak, were not native to the local environment, which perhaps means that the people who constructed the timber causeway wanted to use materials that had religious significance to their lives.
+Some of the timbers, such as oak, were not native to the local environment.
 They made a significant effort to transport the timbers to the site from distant sources.
-Similarly, scholars have traced the bluestone used at Stonehenge, Salisbury, as originating in the Preseli Mountains in Wales.

 Purpose

 Many items denoting 'rank and prestige' were deposited in the water surrounding Flag Fen, including swords, spearheads, 'gold earrings, tiny pins and brooches'.
 Archaeologist Francis Pryor, who discovered the site in 1982, suggests that 'settlers often vied for social status by showing they could afford to discard valuable possessions'.
 There is also evidence of intentional destruction before placement, e.g. daggers broken in half placed on top of each other.

 Other finds included small, polished, white stones of a type not known in the area, indicating that they had been intentionally collected and transported to and placed at the site.
 Other artefacts found were animal bones, including horse mandibles.
 Horses were very valuable to the prehistoric people, since they provided a means of transport and could supplement or replace man-power.
 For example, they could be used to carry or pull timbers on sledges over long distances.
 Significance is also drawn from the discovery of the ritual deposits within thirty metres of the timber post line, and only on its southern boundary.
 The amount, type, and placement of deposits, which continued for more than 1,200 years, support the theory that 'at least one facet of the site' was a role as a 'religious monument'.

 On Northey Island many round barrows contemporary with Flag Fen were found.
 These seemed to be constructed over the dwellings of 'chiefs'.
 Mike Parker Pearson refers to this as the "Land of the Dead".
 There is also evidence of farming, including sheep remains, contemporary with the site.
 Phosphate analysis reveals high concentrations of cremations in the barrows, in the form of satellite and secondary burials in the round barrows.
 This suggests that the primary burials may have been of chiefs, or socially powerful/respected people, and that some people may have paid to be buried close to the person they respected or followed.